7thLucas/full-app-6a434-4d25c-4837/_doc/product-overview.md

 3. The app compares price (and supporting factors such as refund/change terms and direct vs. transit where available) and ranks the options, flagging when a transit option saves real money over flying direct.
+4. Each option also displays the **aircraft model** and the **onboard services / entertainment** for that specific plane, so comfort and amenities factor into the decision — not price alone.
-4. The app surfaces a single **best-decision recommendation** plus the comparison behind it.
+5. The app surfaces a single **best-decision recommendation** plus the comparison behind it.
 5. The traveler is redirected to the chosen site to book.

 ## Scope